apache/arrow/python/manylinux1/README.md

 As TensorFlow is not compatible with the manylinux1 standard, the above wheels can cause segfaults if they are used together with the TensorFlow wheels from https://www.tensorflow.org/install/pip.
-The combination of TensorFlow wheels with the arrow manylinux1 wheels might work for you or they might produce segfaults.
-We do not recommend using TensorFlow wheels with pyarrow manylinux1 wheels until these incompatibilities are addressed [1] by the TensorFlow team.
-For most end-users, the recommended way to use Arrow together with TensorFlow through conda (e.g. the Anaconda distribution).
+We do not recommend using TensorFlow wheels with pyarrow manylinux1 wheels until these incompatibilities are addressed by the TensorFlow team [1].
+For most end-users, the recommended way to use Arrow together with TensorFlow is through conda.
 If this is not an option for you, there is also a way to produce TensorFlow compatible Arrow wheels that however do not conform to the manylinux1 standard and are not officially supported by the Arrow community.